 In 1964, the Lighthouse merged with Handcrest Inc., until that point a state operated “sheltered workshop.”
 Handcrest brought an entirely different product line, specializing in hand-woven textiles and machine shop work.
 After the merger the new Seattle Lighthouse employed over 100 people.
 Many long-time residents of Seattle recall that Lighthouse brooms were sold door-to-door and Handcrest woven neckties were featured in department stores all along the West Coast.

-The 1970’s brought major changes.
+The 1970s brought major changes.
 The handicrafts of the past gave way to modern industrial manufacturing.
 Aluminum easels, binders, sponge mops and paper trimmers replaced brooms and baskets.
 Over the years, the Lighthouse has benefited greatly from our relationship with The Boeing Company, producing several thousand different airplane parts in our state-of-the-art machine shop.
-At the same time, the Lighthouse has benefited from the Javits-Wagner-O’Day Act that allows agencies employing blind workers to compete for contracts supplying commodities to the federal government.
-These changes gave blind people opportunities to work at jobs requiring higher skill levels and to gain skills that were marketable with other employers.
+At the same time, the Lighthouse has benefited from the Javits-Wagner-O’Day Act that allows agencies employing workers who are blind to compete for contracts supplying commodities to the Federal Government.
+These changes gave people who are blind opportunities to work at jobs requiring higher skill levels and to gain skills that were marketable with other employers.

-In 1972, the Lighthouse hired its first Deaf-Blind employee.
-More Deaf-Blind employees soon followed, and the Lighthouse became part of the unique, and growing Deaf-Blind community in the Seattle area.
-The Lighthouse continues to demonstrate unparalleled expertise in providing training, support services and employment for people who are Deaf-Blind.
-The Seattle Lighthouse is the nation’s largest employer of people who are Deaf-Blind, and our programs are viewed as models of best practices for other agencies throughout the country.
+In 1972, the Lighthouse hired its first DeafBlind employee.
+More DeafBlind employees soon followed, and the Lighthouse became part of the unique, and growing DeafBlind community in the Seattle area.
+The Lighthouse continues to demonstrate unparalleled expertise in providing training, support services and employment for people who are DeafBlind.
+The Lighthouse is the nation’s largest employer of people who are DeafBlind, and our programs are viewed as models of best practices for other agencies throughout the country.

-Today, the Lighthouse is one of Washington State’s top 100 manufacturing employers, with approximately 300 employees.
-The nature of employment opportunities offered to blind people has improved dramatically.
+Today, the Lighthouse is one of Washington State’s top 100 manufacturing employers, with approximately 470 employees.
+The nature of employment opportunities offered to people who are blind has improved dramatically.
 Jobs once thought impossible for blind individuals are now done routinely.
 Our emphasis mirrors those of other manufacturing and service companies: competitive skills, world-class training, quality products, just-in-time delivery, teamwork and employee involvement.
 The Lighthouse continues to modernize and diversify business operations, while maintaining a commitment to providing each employee with whatever training and workplace accommodations are necessary to perform jobs to the fullest capacity.

-However, unemployment for blind adults in the United States remains over 70%.
-Until our society as a whole provides blind people with equal opportunities for training and employment, The Lighthouse for the Blind, Inc. will continue striving to fulfill our mission.
+However, unemployment for adults who are blind in the United States remains over 70%.
+Until our society as a whole provides people who are blind with equal opportunities for training and employment, The Lighthouse for the Blind, Inc. will continue striving to fulfill our mission.